Three years ago, U.K.-based Super Tramp Trampolines bought a proprietary application and chose to run it on Microsoft

 Super Tramp had been using NT 4, running Microsoft's Exchange Server for three years prior to the migration.
 At the time, Timmis served as the company's Windows administrator.
 The firm used Sageline 50 for accounting and Windows 98 on the desktop, served by an NT file server.
 They implemented a fat client network that had evolved with the business, expanding about 30% annually.

 Soon, the company began to experience stability issues with Windows 98 and inherent problems with Sageline 50, because its access database wasn't robust enough.
 The growing number of users was causing multiple file locks.
 In addition, Timmis said, the NT file server was struggling, despite being reasonably reliable.
-"You only need one
+"You only need one hole in the system for everything you're doing to fall over," he said.

 About a year before the company's Linux migration, Timmis replaced the NT 4 Application Server with Windows 2000 Advanced Server.
 Still, Timmis said, the Windows network was unreliable.
 "The terminal server began revoking licenses that we'd purchased for clients to use it."
 Next, the Windows 2000 server "began to fail and give stability problems as well."